bitbutter/UndoStripperForArtRageScripts/README.md

 # UndoStripperForArtRageScripts
 A simple tool for the [ArtRage](https://www.artrage.com/) drawing program.
 The tool strips out strokes that were removed with an Undo event from ArtRage script recordings.
 This tool has been built in [Unity](https://unity3d.com/).

+# Download

+Get the latest version [from the releases page](https://github.com/bitbutter/UndoStripperForArtRageScripts/releases).

 # Instructions

 * Duplicate an existing ArtRage script file that has Undo events in it.